Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 I’m working for a manager in the area that I had never worked for, and she teaches me about how to hold people accountable for high standards, not just having them for myself.
 She also tells me something that lights a fire under me…

-I work hard again, and lucky for me, I have Drew looking out for me again.
+I work hard again, and lucky for me, I have someone looking out for me again.
 He gets our DM to agree to transfer me back to work under him again.
 We’re reunited and it’s time to stand up, and prove my worth.

 I stop drinking, cut my hair, and go shopping so I can start dressing for the job I want not the job I’ve got.
 I trade in my band tees for button downs, and start working 55+ hours a week, often coming in on my days off.
 I help out at other stores as often as I can, and through sheer hustle alone, accomplish what I set out to do…I prove my worth!